kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 To prevent every workload controller (both core and out-of-tree) from writing custom, translation and validation logic, we propose providing a shared Go library: `workloadbuilder`.

+**Package placement:** The library ships from staging under `k8s.io/component-helpers/scheduling/schedulingv1`.
+It is scoped as helpers shared by multiple core binaries, keeps a minimal dependency surface (no external deps), and is meant for this kind of scheduling-API translation. `k8s.io/kube-scheduler` was considered but carries heavier dependencies and is a less natural import for out-of-tree controllers.

 #### 1. Design & Architecture